noah-nuebling/mac-mouse-fix/README.md

 * 100% free, light on system resources, and fully open source.
 There is no status bar item.
 Mac Mouse Fix aims to be as clutter free as possible.

 ---
-🚀 You can now test the [2.0.0 Beta](https://github.com/noah-nuebling/mac-mouse-fix/releases)! 🚀
+🚀 You can now test the new [ Mac Mouse Fix 2 Beta](https://github.com/noah-nuebling/mac-mouse-fix/releases)! 🚀